*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Priorities, right?

-When I first started planning this train trip, I knew I wanted some deep dish pizza.
-After grazing on dried fruit, trail mix, and Jolly Ranchers for 24 hours I needed something hot and cheesy.
+When I first started planning this train trip, I knew I wanted some deep-dish pizza.ย After grazing on dried fruit, trail mix, and Jolly Ranchers for 24 hours, I needed something hot and cheesy.
 A handful of people told me to check out Giordano’s during my layover in Chicago.
-So, I took that advice and it was deliciously worth the 45-minute wait.
+So, I took that advice, and it was deliciously worth the 45-minute wait.

 As good as it was, though, it made me realize something.
-Who has two thumbs and loves thin crust pizza?
+Who has two thumbs and loves thin-crust pizza?
 THIS GIRL.

 While I waited for my personal deep dish, I grabbed a coffee at a nearby coffee shop.
 Then I spoke to a representative of Big Bus Tours.
 Convinced that this would be my opportunity to cover a lot of ground, I bought a ticket.